 Students are expected to actively participate in class discussing and analysing cases as well as materials read before the class.
+Attendance is compulsory and is be taken at each class.
 The students are evaluated based on the knowledge shown during the analyses and discussions (frequency and quality of contributions to class discussion).